compilepeace/Snake_2D/README.md

   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)
+* SDL2 >= 2.0
+  * All installation instructions can be found [here](https://wiki.libsdl.org/SDL2/Installation).

+  Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.

 ## Basic Build Instructions